giovanniboscu/continuous-section-field/docs/nonprismatic-beam-solver/reduced_model_input_data.md

 # Reduced Model Input Data

 **Status:** first draft
-**Scope:** definition of the reduced input data required to drive the original Balduzzi 2016 beam formulation, after the geometric/material model and the load / boundary-condition model have been specified.
+**Scope:** definition of the reduced input data required to drive the original Balduzzi 2016 beam formulation.
+**Out of scope:** numerical discretization, solver implementation, and future generalization to richer sectional geometries.

 ## 1. Purpose

-This document defines the **reduced model input data** required by the Balduzzi 2016 beam formulation.

-These quantities are not the full upstream descriptions of geometry, material, loads, and boundary conditions.
-They are the reduced quantities that actually enter the beam model once the previous modeling steps have been completed.
+This document defines the reduced quantities that enter the Balduzzi beam formulation after the upstream model definition has been completed.

-In other words:

-- the **geometric / material model** defines the structural member;
-- the **load / boundary-condition model** defines how that member is loaded and constrained;
-- the **reduced model input data** collect only the quantities required to drive the beam formulation.

-## 2. Position in the document flow

-This document sits between:
+It follows:

 - `geometric_material_model.md`
 - `load_boundary_condition_model.md`

-and the later document describing the Balduzzi solver itself.
+and precedes the solver document.

-Its role is to identify the exact interface between the upstream model definition and the downstream numerical solution.

-## 3. Reduced input structure
+## 2. Reduced input blocks

-For the original 2016 formulation, the reduced model input data are grouped into four blocks:
+The reduced model input data are grouped into four blocks:

-1. reduced geometric quantities;
+1. geometry
-2. reduced material quantities;
+2. material
-3. reduced load quantities;
+3. loads
-4. reduced boundary-condition data.

-## 4. Reduced geometric quantities

-The beam formulation is driven by the following geometric functions:
+4. boundary conditions

+## 3. Geometry

+The reduced geometric input of the original 2016 formulation is:

 | Quantity | Role | Type |
 |---|---|---|